radcamp/radcamp.github.io/IBS2019/07_momi2_API.md

 to "South", but this is simply because we are operating in a coalescent framework and therefore the `move_lineages` function operates **backwards in time**.

+**Experiment:** Try adding a third leaf node, and replotting.
+Call the new leaf "Central".

 ## Simulating data under your desired model.
 Momi2 provides a really convenient function for generating data under a model, once you're happy with the model you've specified.